ProximalElk6186/xmb-linux/README.md

 > Hey, we definitely need more people to know about this project!
 # XMB™ Linux
-Linux OS with XMB™ interface.
+Linux Desktop Environment with XMB™ interface, powered by Electron.

 This GitHub repository only hosts the code for the UI.
 For Linux kernel code, please see https://github.com/torvalds/linux